elastic/kibana/rfcs/text/0011_global_search.md

 #### Note on score value

-Due to the fact that the results will be coming from various providers, from distinct ES queries or even not from ES, using a centralized scoring mechanism is not possible.
+Due to the fact that the results will be coming from various providers, from multiple ES queries or even not from ES, using a centralized scoring mechanism is not possible.

-the `GlobalSearchResult` contains a `score` field, with an expected value from 1 (lowest) to 100 (highest).
+the `GlobalSearchResult` contains a `score` field, with an expected value going from 1 (lowest) to 100 (highest).
 How this field is populated from each individual provider is considered an implementation detail.

 ### Search cancellation